Characters of Chrono Cross: Leah

 Leah's appearance and speech is similar to Ayla from Chrono Trigger, such as the tendency to add the suffix -um to some words in her speech, or using the phrase "Oooga Booga".
 Upon the end of the game, Leah states that she will name her daughter Ayla as well.
-She is only portrayed in the "Home World", as riding a creature called a "Wingapede" is the only method to traveling to Gaea's Navel, and the Hydra Marshes from which a "Wingapede" come from are raided and poisoned in the "Alternate World".
+She is only portrayed in the "Home World".
+Riding a creature called a "Wingapede" from the Hydra Marshes is the only method to travel to Gaea's Navel.